jhmcstanton/jhmcstanton.github.io/about.rst

 ---
 title: About
 ---
 Hi!
-As you can see above, my name is Jim McStanton.
+My name is Jim McStanton.
 Currently I am a Software Engineer 2 at `Garmin <https://www.garmin.com/en-US/>`_ working on the team that manages the internal cloud platform for running core infrastructure services.
 Responsibilities range from platform and application deployment automation to building new infrastructure services to support other teams at Garmin.

 Previously I was employed as an Associate Senior Software Engineer at `Cerner <https://www.cerner.com/>`_ where I worked in the Big Data space of the